This blog may contain affiliate links. Read our disclosure policy for more info.

 Third Beach (do you like how creative the names are?) is larger and has the most amazing views of the ocean and West Vancouver!

 You might be wondering where First Beach is… It’s officially called English Bay Beach and sits just outside of Stanley Park.
-It’s also pretty nice and is equipped with volleyball courts, concession stand and restaurant, bathrooms, and other amenities.
+It’s also pretty nice and is equipped with volleyball courts, a concession stand and restaurant, bathrooms, and other amenities.
 It’s a great place for sunset because it faces west.

 7. Swim at the outdoor pool

 If you’re not crazy about swimming in the ocean (it can be cold,) Stanley Park has other options!
 Second Beach Outdoor Pool is a huge heated pool located close to the beach.
 It’s 80m long and has both a children’s area with waterslides and lengths for swimming laps.